 Watch Steph Curry And Klay Thompson Warm Up Together Before The Warriors-Mavs Game

-The Golden State Warriors lost to the Dallas Mavericks 99-82 in Texas on Wednesday, but even with the loss the Warriors still have the most wins in the entire NBA at 29.
+The Golden State Warriors lost to the Dallas Mavericks 99-82 in Texas on Wednesday.

 The loss dropped them to 29-8 on the season, while the Mavericks improved to 20-18.